 I’m Sean C. Duncan.

-I’m clearly in the process of revamping this site, but I’ll have plenty back up here soon enough — if you’d like to find out more about my work, I encourage you to check out my profile at IU’s School of Education website, or my academia.edu page.
-I can often be found discussing games, learning, food, politics, and cats on Twitter (I’m @scd).
+I’m clearly in the process of revamping this personal site, but I’ll have plenty back up here eventually — if you’d like to find out more about me, I encourage you to check out my profile at IU’s School of Education website, or my academia.edu page.
+I can often be found discussing games, learning, food, politics, and cats on my personal Twitter account (I’m @scd).
+If you’re more interested in my work than my hobbies and peccadilloes, skip that account and go check out @playcult.

-If you’d like to find out more about what I do, I’m always happy to chat.
-I am actively recruiting students for a new Games & Learning Lab here in beautiful Bloomington, Indiana (and it really is beautiful!) — if you’re interested in earning a Ph.D. studying games and learning, I want to talk to you!
+Also, I am actively recruiting students for the Playful Culture Lab — if you’re interested in earning a Ph.D. studying games and learning, I want to talk to you!

 My personal email is my first name + my middle initial + my last name at Google’s fine electronic mail service dot com.
 Or, just feel free to shoot me a tweet sometime!